 Swimmers can paddle at a collection of beaches with coveted Blue Flag status, awarded for good water quality and safety, including Kings Beach.
 King Beach is one of the most famous beaches due to its close restaurants and skate park.

-You can also choose Wells Estate Beach, with water slides and a paddling pool, or Humewood Beach.
-Pollock Beach is ideal for surfing, while SCUBA divers and snorkelers can engage themselves in the underwater world at stunning Sardinia Bay, which is located in a marine reserve.
+You can also choose Wells Estate Beach, which has water slides and a paddling pool, or Humewood Beach.
+Pollock Beach is ideal for surfing, while SCUBA divers and snorkelers can engage themselves in the underwater world at stunning Sardinia Bay, located in a marine reserve.

-Visitors can book a river cruise along the magnificent Sundays River moving past the Alexandria Coastal Dune field and various local birdlife feeding in their natural home.
+Visitors can book a river cruise along the magnificent Sundays River, which passes the Alexandria Coastal Dune field and various local birdlife feeds in their natural habitat.

 The cruise stops at one of the highest dunes, where you can see spectacular bay views.